How Often Should I Water My Pothos Plant? An Ultimate Guide

 Water Your Pothos From Below

+You can bottom water your plant by half-filling the container with water and checking to determine how much moisture your plant has absorbed after waiting 30 minutes.
 You may check the dampness with your finger.
-Discard the excess fluid from the container after it achieves the ideal level that you may sense damp soil.
+Discard the excess fluid from the container after it reaches the ideal level.
+You may sense damp soil.

 Use A Self-Watering Pot

-Watering Pothos Plant: Extra Tips
+Watering Pothos Plants: Extra Tips

 • Maintain uniform soil moisture.